LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

   </html>
 ```

 Create a file called Dockerfile outside the html directory with the following content.
-This will copy whatever inside html folder to
+This specifies Docker to use Apache HTTP Server version 2.4 and copy whatever inside **/html** folder to the destination directory inside the Docker container, which is **/usr/local/apache2/htdocs/**

 ```
 FROM httpd:2.4